Decision Support Systems (DSS)

 The decision support systems can be broadly classified into two types, namely model-based DSS and data-based DSS.

-1. Model Based DSS: These systems are standalone systems and they are not connected with other major corporate information systems.
+These systems are standalone systems and they are not connected with other major corporate information systems.
 The capability of analysis of these systems is supported by some strong theory (or model) along with a good user interface that makes them easy to use.

-The use of various models in these systems helps them to perform what-if and other similar analysis.
+The use of various models in these systems helps them to perform what-if and other similar analyses.
 They are used for creating simulation models, performing production planning and scheduling, and creating statistical and financial reports.

 - Online Analytical Processing (OLAP): It is based on queries and can provide fast answers to complex business requests.
-It enables managers and analysts to interactively examine and manipulate the data available in the data warehouse from different view points.
+It enables managers and analysts to interactively examine and manipulate the data available in the data warehouse from different viewpoints.

 - Data Mining: It helps in extracting useful information by finding patterns or rules from existing data.
 This information is then used to predict future trends and behaviors.